codeforUV/food_resources/README.md

 - Start server: `rails s`
 - Visit `localhost:3000` to see the app

+### Running tests
+TBD

+### Tailwind CSS
+We are using [Tailwind CSS](https://tailwindcss.com/) for our CSS styles.
+Check out their [documentation](https://tailwindcss.com/docs/) for more information on how to use it.

 ### Deployment
-- This app is hosted on Heroku.
-Merging PRs to the `master` branch triggers an auto-deploy
+This app is hosted on [Heroku](https://www.heroku.com).
+Merging pull requests to the `master` branch triggers an auto-deploy.

 ## Wireframe Designs
-Wireframe designs can be found in [lib/wireframes](lib/wireframes)
+Wireframe designs can be found in [lib/wireframes](lib/wireframes).

+## Contributing
+This is an all volunteer-run project, and pull requests are very welcome!
+Check out our [issues](https://github.com/codeforUV/food_resources/issues) for a list of tasks that need contributions.
+Join the [Code for UV Slack](https://join.slack.com/t/codeforuv/shared_invite/zt-er1lyzw6-o3YKylqiImsnMaQ_bBnS8w) to ask questions and connect with other volunteers.